dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Fields that do not match either the data type, or formatting scenario-specific, should have their requests rejected for security.
 Patch Partial update

 # Ensuring Stateless Requests
 Stateless Requests are when each request must contain all the information required to complete that request, each request is isolated from another and the server will not retain any context between consecutive requests.

 This means that each request will contain the all information necessary, and that the system shouldn’t have to search further than the requests body and header tags to authorise the action the client wants to perform.

 A request which does not contain this information should be responded with a 401 status code, including a message on what the user requires to be authenticated to access the resource.

 If the client is attempting to access a restricted resource or operation, the request must contain the required information to authenticate their access level.
 This could be done with a JWT or an API key.

 Example of a Stateless request including authentication, the body of data and anything else needed.

 # Data Retention
 Data retention is a critical aspect of any services reliability, and not having safety measures in place that ensure clients cannot mistakenly or incorrectly delete data should be avoided at all cost.
 Without having data retention in the REST API, it increases the chances that clients who make mistakes cannot go back on them.

-APIs should adopt a data retention policy, and a suitable “undelete” function which can revert a previous delete request.
+APIs should adopt a data retention policy, and a suitable "undelete" function which can revert a previous delete request.
 There are some guidelines that a developer should follow for creating these policies:

-•	Personal data should be stored in-line with country-specific laws.
+- Personal data should be stored in-line with country-specific laws.
 In the UK, GDPR requires personal data to be deleted as soon as it is no longer needed.
-•	For metadata or important information on users, a policy of 30-days minimum for data retention.
+- For metadata or important information on users, a policy of 30-days minimum for data retention.
-•	For whole database tables, large resources or BLOBS, developers should adopt a 7-day minimum retention period.
+- For whole database tables, large resources or BLOBS, developers should adopt a 7-day minimum retention period.

 During the data retention window, users must be able to undelete their data without any data loss.

-To find more information on this topic, especially the legality side, visit <hyperlink>https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/data-protection-principles/a-guide-to-the-data-protection-principles/the-principles/storage-limitation/#:~:text=The%20UK%20GDPR%20does%20not%20dictate%20how%20long%20you%20should,how%20long%20you%20need%20it.
+To find more information on this topic, especially the legality side, visit [this link](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/data-protection-principles/a-guide-to-the-data-protection-principles/the-principles/storage-limitation/#:~:text=The%20UK%20GDPR%20does%20not%20dictate%20how%20long%20you%20should,how%20long%20you%20need%20it).

 # Long Running Operation Response
 Sometimes a user’s request can take longer than expected to handle and process correctly, to which the API may return a response to the client that states that the operation is in process.
 Long Running Operations through REST :: Oracle Health Insurance Product Definition (3.21.2) Common design patterns  |  Cloud APIs  |  Google Cloud